ADVANTICS/documentation/products/adm-cs-evcc/docs/interfaces.md

 lock motor is a simple DC motor, driving a locking pin.
 For proper operation, 12V (or 24V) is being applied in different polarities to the DC motor to push pin into the inlet, or to extract it.

-> [!TIP|label:Loss of power]
+!!! tip "Loss of power"
-> In the case of power loss or charger/vehicle failure, all inlet locking
-> mechanisms come with a manual release lever.
-This lever is accessible from the inside of the
-> vehicle – typically accessed by removing carpet on the side in the trunk.
-Do not use the manual
-> release during operation – only in case of emergencies.
+    In the case of power loss or charger/vehicle failure, all inlet locking mechanisms come with a manual release lever.
+This lever is accessible from the inside of the vehicle – typically accessed by removing carpet on the side in the trunk.
+Do not use the manual release during operation – only in case of emergencies.

 ## Temperature monitoring